Archive product

 Description

-Edwardian mahogany and inlaid chair with a tub, featuring an inlaid crest rail on the top rail with finely carved and inlaid backrest below, open arms on inlaid supports.
+Edwardian mahogany and inlaid chair with a bathtub, featuring an inlaid crest on the upper rail with finely carved and inlaid backrest below, open arms on inlaid supports.
 Wonderful antique furniture and accessories can be an excellent idea for decorating our interiors.
 Today, there is an increasing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
-This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
+It is a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

-Many styles characterize antique furniture, but we can distinguish a few of the most important.
-Eclectic furniture refers to the 19th century, which is dominated by the Biedermeier style.
-Its variants at the beginning of this century include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
-By the end of the century, these styles transition into pseudo styles of classicism, Renaissance, and Baroque.
+There are many styles characterizing antique furniture, but we can highlight a few of the most important.
+Eclectic furniture refers to the 19th century, which coincides with the beloved Biedermeier style.
+Its variants in the early years of this century include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
+By the end of the century, these styles transitioned into pseudo styles of classicism, Renaissance, and Baroque.

 Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
-Interesting and noteworthy are antique products in Rococo style and Louis XV.
-Next is Baroque, whose name derives from the Portuguese 'barocco'—meaning an irregularly developed pearl.
+Interesting and noteworthy are all antique products in Rococo style and Louis XV.
+Next is Baroque, a name derived from the Portuguese word *barocco*—meaning an irregularly developed pearl.
 These were highly decorative pieces designed to radiate splendor and play a significant role in luxury.
-Unique, selectively used materials were employed to further emphasize the grandeur of these items.
+Unique, selectively used materials were employed to emphasize the grandeur of these items.

-Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the historical period.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture craftsmanship.
+Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the former era.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
 Renaissance style was quite heavy and bulky.
-It used brown stains, cornices, sturdy bases, and reliefs.
-These products were quite specific but offered many new possibilities, such as the construction of cabinets or broadly speaking, chest furniture.
+It used brown stains, cornices, sturdy plinths, and reliefs.
+These products were quite distinctive but also opened up new possibilities, such as in the construction of cabinets or broadly speaking, chest furniture.
 Here, too, there was an interest in mythology and ancient times, so supports or legs often took animal forms.

 The most important aspect of elite antique furniture is originality.
-Ultimately, this is crucial for buyers, as the market is flooded with many counterfeits.
+Ultimately, this is crucial from the buyer’s perspective, as many forgeries circulate on the market.
 Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
-We have appraisers, art experts, and historians from around the world at your disposal.
-The chair features a round seat and a corded edge, all standing on slender legs.
+We have at your disposal art appraisers, historians, and experts from around the world.
+The chair features a round seat and a curved backrest, all standing on slender legs.
 The armchair retains its original finish and is ready to be placed in your home.

 Manufacturer information